virbula/proxmox-backup/docs/storage.rst

 Devices with only one datastore on them will be mounted automatically.
 Unmounting has to be done through the UI by clicking "Unmount" on the summary page or using the CLI.
-If unmounting should fail, the reason is logged in the unmount-task, and the datastore will stay in maintenance mode ``unmounting``, which prevents any IO operations.
-If that should happen, the maintenace mode has to be reset manually using:
+If unmounting fails, the reason is logged in the unmount task log, and the datastore will stay in maintenance mode ``unmounting``, which prevents any IO operations.
+In such cases, the maintenance mode has to be reset manually using:

 .. code-block:: console